Loquat

-The loquat (Eriobotrya japonica) is a large evergreen shrub or tree, grown commercially for its orange fruit and for its leaves, which are used to make herbal tea.
+The loquat (Eriobotrya japonica, Chinese: 枇杷; Pinyin: pípá) is a large evergreen shrub or tree grown commercially for its orange coloured fruits.
 It is also cultivated as an ornamental plant.

-The loquat is in the family Rosaceae, and is native to the cooler hill regions of south-central China.
-In Japan the loquat is known as biwa (枇杷, びわ) and has been grown for over 1,000 years.
-The loquat has been introduced to regions with subtropical to mild temperate climates throughout the world.
+The loquat is in the family Rosaceae, subfamily Spiraeoideae, tribe Pyreae, subtribe Pyrinae.
+It is native to the cooler hill regions of south-central China.
+In Japan, the loquat has been grown for over 1,000 years.
+It has been introduced to regions with subtropical to mild temperate climates throughout the world.